Lattice Boltzmann simulations of stochastic thin film dewetting: Linear stability analysis of the stochastic thin-film equation

-This structure factor has two interesting features.
-The first one is that for $t\rightarrow\infty$ and $q>\sqrt{2}q_0$ the spectrum becomes consistent with that of capillary wave theory, $S(q) \propto \frac{k_BT}{\gamma q^2}$, which is never the case in the deterministic system~\cite{PhysRevLett.99.114503,Mecke_2005}.
-On the other hand, while the deterministic $q_0$ is independent of time the stochastic maximum $q_m$ approaches $q_0$ from the right.
+For $q>\sqrt{2}q_0$, $S(q,t)$ tends to the capillary wave spectrum, $S \sim S_{\text{cw}} \propto \frac{k_BT}{\gamma q^2}$, as $t \rightarrow \infty$ (whereas it would decay exponentially to zero in the deterministic case) ~\cite{PhysRevLett.99.114503,Mecke_2005}.
+Moreover, while the maximum $q_0$ is independent of time in the deterministic case, the maximum $q_m$ of (\ref{eq:structure_factor}) approaches $q_0$ from the right as the time increases.
 It follows that the most unstable wavelength, $\lambda_{\text{max}} = 2\pi/q_m$, grows with time.
 We will come back to this fact in Sec.~\ref{sec:results} and show that indeed this behavior is reproduced and observed in our simulations.

-In the following section we introduce the numerical method for the thin film equation and its stochastic extension.
-For simplicity we limit our study to the one-dimensional case.
-The extension of the method to two dimensions, though, is rather straightforward and will be subject of a forthcoming work.